Umuzi-org/ACN-syllabus/content/projects/java-specific/streams/_index.md

 title: Java Streams
 ---

-Remember your semitone challenge project ***(see prerequisites above)*** well for this project we are about to make that project more cooller.
+Remember your semitone challenge project? well, for this project we are about to make the semitone project a bit cooler by using other functions to process the very same data structures.

-The requirements here is that you should have already submitted your semitone project with basic algorith and now we are going to use other functions to process those data structures.

-#### Instructions:
+## Instructions:

-Pretty simple just use atleast three operators of streams to refactor your implementation of the semitone challenge, make sure you test your logic aspecially the paths that use streams.
+Pretty simple.
+You need to use at least three operators of streams to refactor your implementation of the semitone difference project.
+Make sure you test your logic, especially the paths that use streams.

 #### Instructions for reviewer

 - Ensure that 3 or more stream functions are used.
 - Ensure that tests exist, they should test the logic where streams are used.